Wehmeyer100/CoI.Mod.Better/README.md

 Machine:
 - Void Destroyer - Shreds products(no liquids, no losse), has no waste and also no emissions.
+- Void Producer Liquids - You can produce all liquids
+- Void Producer Products - You can produce all Products
+- Void Producer Loose - You can produce all Loose
+- Diesel Generators - 1 Diesel per second, produce: 10MW, 50MW, 100MW, 200MW, 1GW

 Research:
 - Vehicle Capacity +250